 The number of employers participating in the PALM scheme grows every year.
-Short-term employer numbers have grown by 23% (average year on year growth), while long-term employer numbers have grown by 60% (average year-on-year growth - this increase is largely attributable to mutual recognition).
+As at 31 December 2023, short-term employer numbers have grown by 23% (average year-on-year growth), while long-term employer numbers have grown by 60% (average year-on-year growth - this increase is largely attributable to mutual recognition).